GilbertoBitt/GilbertoBitt/README.md

 ![](https://komarev.com/ghpvc/?gilbertobitt=iuricode&color=006bed)

+# Hello, I'm Gilberto! 👋

+I'm a Game Developer 🎮 and Software Engineer 💻 currently studying Computer Science 🎓 at EDX.org CS50.
+I'm working on a small game project 🕹️ and always learning new things 📚.
+You can find me on [Linkedin](https://www.linkedin.com/in/gilbertobitt/), or on [GitHub](https://github.com/GilbertoBitt).

-## About Me
+## 🚀 About Me

-- 👨‍💻 I'm a Game Developer and Software Engineer.
+- 👨‍💻 I'm currently working on a small game project 🕹️.
 - 🎓 I'm currently studying Computer Science at EDX.org CS50.
-- 🚀 I'm currently working on a small game project.
-- 💻 I'm currently learning objective-c, c++ and unreal engine.
+- 💻 I'm currently learning Objective-C, C++ and Unreal Engine.
-- 📚 I'm currently working small projects to improve my skills.
+- 📚 I'm working on small projects to improve my skills.
-- 📫 i'm planning to release small courses on youtube about game development and software engineering.
+- 📺 I'm planning to release small courses on YouTube about game development and software engineering.
 - 🎮 I'm a big fan of games and I love to play them.

-- 🤜🏼🤛🏼 you can find me on [Linkedin](https://www.linkedin.com/in/gilbertobitt/)
+## 🎓 Courses

+- Game Development with Unity
+- Software Engineering with Python
+- Computer Science with EDX.org CS50
+- Unreal Engine
+- Objective-C
+- C++

-## Skills
+## 🛠 Skills

 **Languages**